Europe Trip Cost 2026: Real Travel Budget

 - Public transport: $10–$20/day

-Eating outside tourist hotspots and using public transportation instead of taxis immediately lowers your overall trip to Europe cost.
+In practice, eating outside tourist hotspots and using public transportation instead of taxis can immediately lower your overall trip to Europe cost.

 If you’re planning a multi-city route, you may also benefit from checking European rail systems like Eurail, which provides official information about cross-border train travel.